KashtVictoria/KashtVictoria/README.md

-🙋 Hi, my name is Victoria and I'm an example of how you hobby can change you life.
+🙋 Hi, my name is Victoria.
+I'm an example of how your hobby can change your life.
 I'm a beginner analyst, love to work with data, identify patterns and build hypotheses.
-I hope to soon work on some complex and interesting progect.
+I hope start working on some interesting and perspectives progects soon.

 🎓 Skills: Python(pandas, numpy), SQL, Tableau, matplotlib, seaborn.